volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 #### \#4 - Notify Me When The Ref Is Attached Or Detached

-If you want to run code when React attaches or detaches a ref to a DOM node, you should use a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs)instead:
+If you want to run code when React attaches or detaches a ref to a DOM node, you should use a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs) instead:

 ```jsx
 import React, { useCallback } from "react";